missfall111111/my-learning-record/treehole/blog.md

 I may crush on a seen-kind girl ,but I'm afraid so perfect her is that she may already has a equally perfectt boyfriend!
 And I ,a poor ,ugly ,short person.
 But I 'm also eager to a love !
 I'm spechless now ,bye.
 How fuck the life is!
+# 2023.4.28
+I got some reason to release my anxiety.
+1. Never believe your eyes.
+Girls may only look nice at the special sight and that what they want you to see.
+They are fake, not natural.
+They would make up their face and show their legs.And if they don't make up ,I bet you must get no interest in they.
+2. You play your jj for curiosity and excitment ,but that is also fake!What is true is your healthy body and clear brain.
+I know you are lonely, but don't put your hope on those persons.
+Sooner or farer ,you may meet someone you want.

+Good bye.
+Wish everyone happy everyone.